carpentries-incubator/open-science-with-r/_episodes/02-Rstudio.md

 ~~~
 {: .language-r}

-> ## Lovely keyboard shortcuts:
-> You will make lots of assignments and the operator `<-` is a pain to type.
-Don't be lazy and use `=`, although it would work, because it will just sow confusion later.
-Instead, utilize **RStudio's keyboard shortcut: Alt + - (the minus sign)**.
-Notice that RStudio automagically surrounds `<-` with spaces, which demonstrates a useful code formatting practice.
-Code is miserable to read on a good day.
-Give your eyes a break and use spaces.
-RStudio offers many handy [keyboard shortcuts](https://support.rstudio.com/hc/en-us/articles/200711853-Keyboard-Shortcuts).
-Also, Alt+Shift+K brings up a keyboard shortcut reference card.
-{: .testimonial}

 When assigning a value to an object, R does not print anything.
 You can force R to print the value by using parentheses or by typing the object name:

 Now that R has `weight_kg` in memory, we can do arithmetic with it.
 For